We know that smoke from planned burns can cause concern. However, smoke is an unavoidable by-product of this essential work to protect:

 - mostly in autumn – when burning conditions tend to be most suitable, and smoke tends to stay around

-- also in spring – when conditions suit smaller strategic burns, and smoke tends to clear more quickly.
+- also in spring – when conditions suit smaller strategic burns, smoke tends to clear more quickly.

 Smoke comes from burns undertaken by: